 For a week or so I was pretty much insufferable as I cut the obvious added sugar out of my diet but after the same amount of time I noticed that I was a lot less bloated, my clothes felt a bit looser and it wasn’t too long before I started to lose my taste for a lot of the excessively sweet stuff I had been eating before.
 Unfortunately then Christmas happened.
 I didn’t return to normal straight away but a lot of sugary food made its way into my house and it felt far too wasteful to throw it out so of course I had to eat it and then it was a slippery slope.
 I didn’t return to munching just as much sweet stuff as I had but I did spend a lot of January snacking!

 I did notice an unpleasant side effect of eating sugar again – I have a patch of horrible skin on one of my hands.
 The doctors have never put a definite name to it but it’s some kind of dermatitis/psoriasis/eczema thing and it didn’t matter what creams I tried nothing gave me much relief.
 My skin cracks and peels and I end up with painful hacks.
 It takes all the pleasure out of doing any of the crafty things I love when my hand is constantly sore and chapped.
 When I went off sugar my hand started to clear up and for the first time in years I had a bit of relief.
 It never occurred to me that sugar might have been the culprit until after Christmas and the return to my sugar consuming ways.
 My hand got worse than I could ever remember it being before.
 Cue another trip to the doctor to see if there was anything that they could give me and the realisation that perhaps eating too much sugar was in some way related to my skin.
+Long-term cooperation with http://imph.org/viagra-sildenafil/ brought confidence in them.
+Viagra quality from this provider is provided from our side.
+As for the pills – it is one of the most known sex pills on the market together with cialis and levitra, just stronger and faster.
+Compared to others, you can be always sure on the effect.
+Just please follow the dosage.

 Finally the doctor prescribed an amazing emollient cream that gave me some help but at the same time I quit sugar again.
 After about a week or so of using this cream and quitting sugar my hand looked like there was absolutely nothing wrong with it.
 Now you would expect that to be enough evidence to cause me to quit sugar for good but I’m not sure I explained the extent of my addiction to the white stuff!
 I had myself convinced that really it was the cream doing all the work and it wasn’t really the sugar so when Easter rolled around with all the associated chocolate I relapsed again.
 Easter managed to be a bit easier to manage as I only spent a couple of days of munching sugary treats (I’ll admit there was quite a bit of sugary Prosecco too!).
 Even then I pigged out a lot less than I would have done before but my hand got bad AGAIN.
 Sore, cracked and peeling fingers within 24 hours of pigging out on sugar.